Kerry Carpenter Player Props: Tigers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.49 team ERA ranks 20th across all MLB pitching staffs.
+- The Pirates have a 4.45 team ERA that ranks 20th among all MLB pitching staffs.

-- Pirates pitchers combine to surrender the eighth-fewest home runs in baseball (116 total, 1.1 per game).
+- Pirates pitchers combine to give up the seventh-fewest home runs in baseball (116 total, 1.1 per game).

+- The Pirates are sending Bido (2-1) to make his seventh start of the season.
+He is 2-1 with a 4.50 ERA and 28 strikeouts through 30 2/3 innings pitched.

+- The righty last appeared in relief on Sunday, July 23, when he threw three scoreless innings against the Los Angeles Angels while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.